 “Two friends and I set up a rule — no more white women for 2017.
 We are not accepting friend requests online or in real life.
 We don’t have the energy required to vet people and then wait for the other shoe to drop.”

-Earlier this year, at work, I overheard a woman a white woman complaining about her families struggle to pay for her eldest child’s college education.
-They had applied for many scholarships, but either hadn’t received enough or any.
+Earlier this year, at work, I overheard a coworker, a white woman, complaining about her family’s struggle to pay for her eldest child’s college education.
+They had applied for many scholarships, but either hadn’t received enough or any at all.
 This woman, in her frustration, and with no shame at all, told a room full of people, “If my child’s last name had been Gonzalez, things would be easier.”
-Sigh.

 This woman didn’t understand that when it comes to private scholarships, white kids tend to get them more, and public ones, like the Pell Grant, are need-based, and minorities tend to be poorer.
 So, it has nothing at all to do with race and more to do with income.
 The fact is, this woman makes too much money, and her kid didn’t meet merit-based requirements, that is why she didn’t qualify.
 None of this is the fault of anyone named Gonzalez.